Teaching Artist Opportunities

 Submitting this form acts as a proposal to mentor PVA High School students in an Extended Day Project.
 Please complete a form for each project you are proposing.

-All projects proposals are due by April 1, 2020.
-Approval status will be communicated by April 15, 2020.
+All projects proposals are due by May 31, 2021.
+Approval status will be communicated by June 15, 2021.
 Accepted projects are not guaranteed to run unless the minimum enrollment is met.
-Project classes are held on Mondays and Wednesdays from 2:50-4:50 pm.
+Project classes are currently held on Mondays and Wednesdays from 2:50-4:50 pm.

-All forms, lesson plans and other supporting documents can be submitted to the PVA High School Extended Day Specialist, Jillian Murphy, at firstname.lastname@example.org
+All questions can be submitted to the PVA High School Extended Day Specialist, Jillian Murphy, at firstname.lastname@example.org